TickMogne/IBMiNagios/README.md

   - API access only with valid authorisation key
   - Read only
   - As SQL statement only SELECT is allowed
+  - IFS access is allowed only for objects to which the user QTMHHTP1 has rights
 - The Nagios check command is the script *ibminagios.sh*, this script calls the IBMi Web Service (IBMi program *ibminagios*) with authorisation key, command and command parameters and processes the output of the API.

 ## Configuration